Seppli11/ZHAW-Summary/summaries/23FS/BSY/Processes.md

 Linux maintains a single execution queue and can use different tasks with different schedulers.

+The priority is:

+1. Real-Time Schedulers
+2. Normal Schedulers
+   1. `SCHED_OTHER`
+   2. `SCHED_BATCH`
+   3. `SCHED_IDLE`

+#### Multicore System

+The scheduler on a multicore system wants to run a process on the same core each time for caching reasons.
+Moving processes between.

+With the `/proc/sys/kernel/rt_runtime` parameter, one can tell the kernel, how much time it should spend on real time tasks and non-real-time tasks.

 #### Nice

 The nice value ranges between `-20` and `19` and tells the scheduler how willing a task is to surrender cpu time to other tasks.
 This, however, isn't a hard priority and the scheduler can override the nice value at any time.
 It is only a suggestion.